Study One

 3.08 |

-and 4 comments being designated as negative or not sure.
-Inter-rater
+positive and 4 comments being designated as negative or

 Discussion

-six weeks of instruction using the strategies outlined in this
+after six weeks of instruction using the strategies outlined

-book.
-The effectiveness of this strategy training package is supported
+in this book.
+The effectiveness of this strategy training

-as the effectiveness of the strategy training.
-Further research
+of the strategy training.
+Further research needs to address

-needs to address the impact of the individual strategies on specific
+the impact of the individual strategies on specific academic

 Research on Core Strategy Training